Minimum wage

 No, people who do some jobs do not have a right to the regular minimum wage.
 These jobs include:

-• work by people in some training programs.
-These programs must be run by a school, a religious group, or a charitable organization;
+• Work by people in some training programs.
+These programs must be run by a school, religious group, or charity.

 Minimum wage for service workers